Presentation College, Bray: Curriculum

 Boys at Pres Bray sit the Junior Certificate syllabus for their first three years at the school, and the Leaving Certificate syllabus for their last two.
 In between the two courses is an optional extra, Transition Year, affording students the opportunity to study subjects and topics not present on the exam syllabi.
 Subjects studied include:

 Junior Certificate subjects include Irish, English, maths, History, Geography, French, German, science, business, art, Woodwork, Civic, Social and Political Education, social, personal and health education, computer studies and religion.

 Leaving Certificate subjects include Irish, English, maths, history, geography, French, German, physics, biology, chemistry, religion, business organisation, accounting, art, design & communication graphics and computer studies.

 Notable alumni

-Presentation College, Bray has seen some very highly regarded Alumni in its tenure.
 The following is a list of some of the school's more well known past-pupils.